msuhanov/regf/Windows registry file format specification.md

 ##### Notes
 1. An *Index root* can't point to another *Index root*.
 2. A *Subkeys list* can't point to an *Index root*.
+3. All list elements pointing to key nodes are required to be sorted ascending by a key name string (case insensitive, comparison should be based on character codes).
+4. When list elements belong to different subkeys lists, which are referenced by a single *Index root*, these list elements must be sorted as a whole (i.e. the first list element of the second subkeys list must be greater than the last element of the first subkeys list).

 #### Key node
 The *Key node* has the following structure: